kramfs/nodejs-app/README.md

   <content><![CDATA[
 # ${1:Project Name}

 A very crude and simple nodejs application that process URL string query and act on the content.
-This is tested on a Mac but should work on a Linux and Windows docker.

 - Frontend is served by nginx over port 8000-HTTP and 8443-HTTPS (self-signed cert) running under the `nginx` user.
 This is publicly exposed and accessible to the user.